 Hello!
 My name in Andrée-Anne Morrissey (pronouns: she/her).
-I am a Speech-Language Pathologist, registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
+I am a bilingual (French/English) Speech-Language Pathologist, registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
 I am also the owner of Little Mouths.
-I offer assessment and treatment options for children 6 years and older.
+I offer assessment and treatment options for children of all ages.
 I was recently diagnosed with Attention Deficit Hyperactivity Disorder (ADHD), which I found has helped me better understand my clients who are neurodivergent.
 I do my best to accommodate for sensory needs in my sessions to make sure the children are comfortable, regulated, and ready to learn!

 I graduated with a Master of Science in Speech-Language Pathology from Dalhousie University.
 I have been practicing since September 2013.
 I started my speech journey in Thunder Bay, Ontario, working primarily with adults and the elderly with swallowing difficulties.
 While the work was certainly rewarding, I wanted to find something a little closer to my family, who lives in Eastern Ontario.
 In December 2014, I moved to Sudbury, Ontario, and began a contract working with children at Wordplay/Jeux de Mots Preschool Speech and Language Services.
 My contract with them lasted approximately one year and a half.
 After this, I worked for three years at the NeoKids Children's Treatment Centre.
 It was during this time that I had the opportunity to work as part of a multi-disciplinary team.
 I worked closely with Occupational Therapists, Physiotherapists, the Social Worker, the Augmentative and Alternative Communication Clinic, the Infant and Child Development Workers, and the Specialized Classrooms.
-Having loved my time working in such a collaborative environment, I was thrilled when I was able to continue working with a Children's Treatment Centre, this time in St. Catharines, Ontario, where I currently still hold a position.
-I primarily work in Preschool Speech and Language Services, though I do still have the opportunity to work with Occupational Therapists, Physiotherapists, Social Workers, and Resource Consultants, to make sure the families are well supported.
+Having loved my time working in such a collaborative environment, I was thrilled when I was able to continue working with a Children's Treatment Centre, this time in St. Catharines, Ontario, where I worked for 6 years.
+Here, I primarily worked in Preschool Speech and Language Services.

 I have experience working with: